How to Slice Columns in pandas DataFrame

 df.loc[:,start:stop:step]

-To slice DataFrame columns by labels or names, all you need is to provide the multiple labels you wanted to slice as a list.
+To slice DataFrame columns by labels or names, you only need to provide the multiple labels you want to slice as a list.
 Here we use the list of labels instead of the start:stop:step approach.

 # Slice Columns by labels

-Sometimes you may want to select random certain columns from pandas DataFrame, you can do this by passing selected column names/labels as a list.
+If you want to select certain columns at random from a Pandas DataFrame, you can achieve this by passing the selected column names or labels as a list to the DataFrame indexing operator.

 # Slice by Certain Columns